Static-Void-Academy/M0_C9/README.md

 ## Assumptions
 - The grid will always be 9x9 (you don't have to check for invalid number of columns and rows)
+- The grid will always contain numbers (you don't have to check for type)

 ## Notes and Hints
 - Remember to check for edge cases.
 If you're curious, you can check the test cases in `test_cases`